 Yalda Night in Matinabad

 The most widely cherished festival in Iran is Yalda Night or Chelleh Night.
-The longest and the darkest night of the year, where Iranian families sit around a place and stay up till dawn.
+The longest and the darkest night of the year, when Iranian families sit around a place and stay up till dawn.
 Watermelons, pomegranates, persimmons, sweets, and nuts are the specific items that represent the glory of this tradition.
 Each of the items has its meaning.
 For instance, the pomegranate is a symbol of birth, and its bright red seeds symbolize the glow of life.
 Guests are always welcome in Matinabad during Yalda night.
 The restaurant will serve a meal different from the daily special to leave you a more vivid memory of the event.
 Locals will play traditional instruments and recite poems by Hafez for the visitors to treasure this memorable night.

 Kadoo Halvayi (Pumpkin Festival)

 Matinabad organic farms supply a variety of crops such as watermelons, pumpkins, eggplants, pomegranates, tomatoes, and many more.
 Autumn is known as the pumpkin season, and by the time fall arrives, the organic pumpkins of Matinabad Organic Farm are harvested for countless purposes.
 During this most wonderful time of year, the locals make pumpkin jam, stew, pottage, and tasty desserts like cookies and cakes to welcome visitors.
-As part of the thanksgiving festival, pumpkins will also be used as decorations to bring light and joy to the hearts.
+As part of the Thanksgiving festival, pumpkins will also be used as decorations to bring light and joy to the hearts.

 Chaharshanbe Suri

-The last Wednesday (Chaharshanbe suri) is celebrated all over Iran before the New Year approaches.
+The last Wednesday (Chaharshanbe Suri) is celebrated all over Iran before the New Year approaches.
 When Iranians leap over a bonfire and sing a traditional song.
 People believe that the red color of fire symbolizes health.
 Iranians perform a variety of traditions on this night.
-In Matinabad, the locals dance and whirl with a harmonious sound produced by Sorna (ancient woodwind instrument) and Zarb (a goblet drum).
+In Matinabad, the locals dance and whirl with a harmonious sound produced by Sorna (an ancient woodwind instrument) and Zarb (a goblet drum).
 Guests from Iranian cities and foreigners gather around to celebrate this renowned festival.
 During this night, a very popular Persian stew, Ash Reshteh, is served, making the night even more memorable.

 Asemane Shab in Matinabad